Natural wooden flooring

 Instructions are given in order to ensure that Timberwise flooring will keep its beauty.

 Please read this instruction carefully before installing the parquet.
 The timberwise liability for defects does not apply to products that have been installed or maintained against the instructions.
 Order installation instructions for design parquet firstname.lastname@example.org.
+Note!
+270 mm wide board only with T&G and installed with glueing down to subfloor.

 Product quality assurance and liability for defects